-The president-elect's proposals to cut taxes and boost the economy may also bring higher interest rates and inflation.
-Be ready to thrive under Trumponomics with these tips.
+The incoming president's proposals to cut taxes and boost the economy may also bring higher interest rates and inflation.
+Be ready to thrive under "Trumponomics" with these tips.

 - Lower taxes